 TSS participates in the Vehicle Safety Program (VSP) administered by the Arkansas Insurance Department.
-This program ensures that employees who drive on official state business are duly licensed in accordance with the requirements of all applicable state laws and have an acceptable driving record.
+This program ensures that employees who drive on official state business are duly licensed per the requirements of all applicable state laws and have an acceptable driving record.